Body Butter vs. Body Cream vs. Body Lotion: What's the Difference?

 Green tea, witch hazel, and similar ingredients are great for face lotions.
 However, fruit seed oils are among the best for soothing, protecting, and moisturizing acne-prone skin without clogging pores, including blackberry seed oil, cranberry seed oil, watermelon seed oil, and pomegranate seed oil.

-Find the Right Body Butter or Body Cream for You
+Find the Right Body Butter, Body Cream or Body Lotion for You

 Hopefully, this guide has given you a basic understanding of what kind of body butter, body cream, or body lotion is best for you.
 Are you ready to start your search so that you can find a product that is nourishing, soothing, and delightfully decadent?